PauloVCD40/PauloVCD40/about me.md

 - Hi, I’m @PauloVCD40
 - I’m interested  in learning and getting support in my projects
-- I’m currently learning Python, JavaScript and soon html and css
+- I’m currently learning Python and JavaScript
 - I’m looking to collaboratemainly in the development of new languages but I'm also interested in open source programs like linux
 - How to reach me e-mail: paulovcd40@gmail.com and instagram: paulovcd40